Somethin' Bout Love

 Somethin' Bout Love is the third studio album of keyboardist Brian Culbertson released in 1999 on Atlantic/WEA Records.
 The album reached No. 3 on the Billboard Contemporary Jazz Albums chart and No. 8 on the Billboard Top Jazz Albums chart.

 Singles

-Get'n Over You got to No. 16 on the Billboard Adult R&B Songs chart.
-I'm Gonna Miss You also reached No. 21 on the Billboard Adult R&B Songs chart.
+"Get'n Over You" reached No. 16 on the Billboard Adult R&B Songs chart.
+"I'm Gonna Miss You" reached No. 21 on the Billboard Adult R&B Songs chart.